AFLplusplus/AFLplusplus/docs/FAQ.md

         on start, check to which memory address the edge ID value is written and set a write breakpoint to that address (`watch 0x.....`).

+     c) in all other instrumentation types this is not possible.
+So just recompile with the the two mentioned above.
+This is just for identifying the functions that have unstable edges.

   3. Third step: create a text file with the filenames/functions

      Identify which source code files contain the functions that you need to